JunSayke/JunSayke/README.md

 Write minimal comments for your code in the case you're going back after a long time.

 Document your code if you have the time to help future collaborators.

+Learn to read docs.

+Self learning is your best friend.

 Lastly, touch some grass.